brittanyrw/emojibops/README.md

 Below are instructions for how to contribute to this project.
 The easiest way to make a contribution is to add an `Emoji Card` to the website (you can add multiple songs).
 Each card should be added in the `data.js` file as an object.

-## To give many people a chance to contribute to this project, please limit yourself to adding up to 5 songs or completing up to 5 Issues.
-Thanks!

 For more advanced ways to contribute, see the repo Issues [under the label 'enhancement'](https://github.com/brittanyrw/emojibops/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).

 ### If you want to work on one of the [Issues to add a song](https://github.com/brittanyrw/emojibops/labels/add%20songs)
 * Please comment in the Issue so that others know to not add that song.
 You do not have to wait for confirmation for Issues adding songs before creating a Pull Request.
 Your comment will just help 'bookmark' the Issue for you to prevent duplicate Pull Requests.

+## To give many people a chance to contribute to this project, please limit yourself to adding up to 5 songs or completing up to 5 song Issues.
+Thanks!

 ### If you want to work on one of the Issues that are labeled with `enhancement`
 * Please comment in the Issue and wait for confirmation before you start working on it.